How to Activate and Listen to Extraordinary Voice Within

 It’s inexpensive, a notebook, and a pen and you are ready for deep soul writing.
 It’s up to you to keep or destroy the notebooks-journals.
 A therapist help could be necessary depending on the case.

-All this deep soul writing leads to take action and change for the better.
+All this deep soul writing leads to taking action and change for the better.

 Another book written by Janet Conner is The Lotus and The Lily.